redstrate/redstrate.com/content/guestbook.md

 title: "Guestbook"
 ---

-My guestbook is currently hosted by [123Guestbook](https://123guestbook.com/).
-They have a separate [Terms of Service](https://www.123guestbook.com/tos) and [Privacy Policy](https://www.123guestbook.com/privacy-policy).
+I have a new guestbook hosted by myself.
+At the moment, [old guestbook entries](/legacy-guestbook) are not migrated yet.

 {{< guestbook >}}